-The driver must, following the setting down of passengers, ascertain if any property belonging to the hirer(s) has been left in the vehicle and if not immediately able to return any such property must follow the guidelines contained within Dorset Police's Found Property Policy, unless an alternative arrangement has been made with the owner of the property.
-Dorset Police's policy can be found here: https://www.dorset.police.uk/do-it-online/report-lost-and-found-property/found-property/
+The driver must, following the setting down of passengers, ascertain if any property belonging to the hirer(s) has been left in the vehicle and if not immediately able to return any such property.
+Must at the earliest opportunity deliver the item to the Customer Services centres for Dorset Council, unless an alternative arrangement has been made with the owner of the property.